cpraveen/cpraveen.github.io/index.md

 ---

 <div align="center">
-If you have good computational skills and looking for a postdoc position, then write to me.<br/>
+If you have good computational skills and looking for a postdoc position, then write to me.
-I will be teaching <a href="http://cpraveen.github.io/teaching/na2023.html">Numerical Analysis</a> from January 2023.
 </div>

 I am an associate professor in the [Center for Applicable Mathematics](http://www.math.tifrbng.res.in), [Tata Institute of Fundamental Research](http://www.tifr.res.in), Bangalore.
 My official page is located [here](http://www.math.tifrbng.res.in/people/praveen).